Template: Pay Raise Request Form Letter for HR Professionals

 Why It's Difficult for HR to Request a Raise

-In small and mid-sized businesses, there’s generally little to no precedent for HR professional salary raises.
-Often the person to whom HR reports doesn’t have subject matter expertise, meaning they can’t accurately determine an appropriate and fair compensation increase.
+In small and mid-sized businesses, there’s generally little to no precedent for HR professional salary increases.
+Often the person to whom HR reports doesn’t have subject matter expertise, meaning they can’t accurately determine an appropriate and fair compensation increase during salary negotiation.

-Additionally, HR professionals wear many different hats at smaller employers.
-Typically, HR is responsible for overseeing compliance, payroll, benefits, recruiting, and more.
-So, how can these individuals overcome this disconnect?
+Additionally, HR professionals wear many different hats at smaller employers and are not limited to just one job title.
+Typically, HR is responsible for overseeing compliance, payroll, benefits, recruiting, and additional responsibilities.
+So, how can these individuals overcome this disconnect to communicate that they deserve a raise?

 Four Tips to Consider When Asking for a Raise

-HR should consider four tips when asking for a raise:
+HR should pay attention to these four tips when asking for a raise:

 - Show That You’ve Elevated the Role: Demonstrate that you’re doing work above and beyond what the role requires by reviewing the original job description.
 What are you doing today that you weren’t doing when you started?
-This shows value.
+Showing your skill set and what you bring to the table helps to communicate value.

 - Review Your Annual Accomplishments—and Plan Ahead: Select a few key accomplishments from the past year.
-Show how they made the organization better.
+Show how they made the organization better during a performance review.

 - Investigate Third-Party Salary Data: Critical to supporting your case for a raise is showing that the market pays more than you’re currently making for the type of work that you’re doing.
 Research HR-related salary bands on Salary.com to determine how your efforts align with contemporaries in the industry—you may find you’re operating more like an HR business partner.